 - Standardize on one brand — it saves hours of profile tuning

 The SUNLU PLA+ 4KG bundles are the best value we’ve found for lab use.
-At roughly $11/kg, you’re getting a reliable PLA+ at near-PLA prices.
+At roughly $11/kg (as of February 23, 2026), you’re getting a reliable PLA+ at near-PLA prices.

 Disclosure: As an Amazon Associate, PrintPathLab earns from qualifying purchases.
 We only recommend products we’d use in our own lab.
 See our full affiliate disclosure.